If you are a member of the Black Conscious community, you understand the importance of group economics.

 You understand that nations cannot be built on charity, donations, or by depending on other groups to provide your community with the necessities of life.

-You know what needs to be done, but putting practical solutions into action can be a challenge.
+You know what needs to be done, but putting practical group economics into action can be a challenge.
 To solve this problem, this list offers 27 ways that you can practice group economics, build a Black owned business, and create generational wealth.

 These are tried and true tips that have the power to transform the Black community.
 By putting just one of these tips into action, you are creating the future of Black history!